lino-framework/book/docs/help/password.rst

   again.
 Depending on the site's configuration that might happen only when you signed out explicitly.

-- System administrators can invkoke that action on any user, and they can leave the :guilabel:`Current password` field empty.
+- A :term:`site administrator` can invoke that action on any user, and they can leave the :guilabel:`Current password` field empty.